 Digital Humanities

-Digital Humanities at UT
+Digital Humanities at the Denbo Center

 Digital humanities at the University of Tennessee is located at the intersections of computing science and humanities concerns.
 It spans disciplines and types of projects, with projects ranging from digitization of archival materials so that they can be more easily accessed outside of museums or libraries, to cultural analytics, to 3D mapping of archeological sites, to educational technology applications, to digital film studies, to game studies and gamification of learning.
 It includes data analysis as well as artificial reality technologies.